-- Blood clots Deep Vein Thrombosis (DVT, blood clot in the leg) or Pulmonary Embolism (PE, blood clot in the lung). - Infection Superficial infection around the wound or deep or joint infection. - Persistent pain ongoing after your recovery and rehabilitation period. - Stiffness in the knee difficulty bending or straightening the knee which is worse than before your surgery. - Instability occasionally your knee replacement may feel unstable and require a brace or further surgery. - Peri-Prosthetic fracture this is a fracture that occurs in the bone around the joint replacement and can occur either during the operation or afterwards. - Prosthesis wear or loosening the mechanical joint may eventually wear out and need replacing.
-In some patients this can happen earlier. - Nerve or vascular injury It is normal to have some patchy areas of numbness on the skin at the front of the knee, which is often permanent but does not cause a problem.
+- Blood clots Deep Vein Thrombosis (DVT, blood clot in the leg) or Pulmonary Embolism (PE, blood clot in the lung).
+This is less than in patients having a total knee replacement. - Infection superficial infection around the wound or deep or joint infection. - Persistent pain ongoing after your recovery and rehabilitation period. - Stiffness in the knee difficulty bending or straightening the knee which is worse than before your surgery. - Instability occasionally your knee replacement may feel unstable and require a brace or further surgery. - Peri-Prosthetic Fracture this is a fracture that occurs in the bone around the joint replacement and can occur either during the operation or afterwards. - Prosthesis Wear or Loosening the mechanical joint may eventually wear out and need replacing.
+In some patients this can happen earlier. - Nerve or Vascular Injury It is normal to have some patchy areas of numbness on the skin at the front of the knee, which is often permanent but does not cause a problem.
 There are also several large nerves in the area, and although very rare, if damaged can lead to numbness and / or weakness lower down in the leg.
-This normally resolves in a few months but can sometimes be permanent. - Medical problems there is a small risk of developing medical problems which can include problems with breathing, the heart, a stroke or bleeding.
-There is a very small chance you will require a blood transfusion after the operation.
+This normally resolves in a few months but can sometimes be permanent. - Medical Problems there is a small risk of developing medical problems which can include problems with breathing, the heart, a stroke or bleeding.
+There is a very small chance you will require a blood transfusion after the operation. - Progression of arthritis A UKR may need conversion to a TKR if you develop arthritis in other compartments of the knee or if the knee becomes unstable. - Discolation - of the mobile bearing. - Revisions rate: Overall the 10 year revision rate for unicompartmental knee replacement is 6-7/100 vs 1-2/100 for total knee replacement.